Foreign policy of the first Trump administration: United Kingdom

 On July 7, weeks after Trump's state visit to the UK, leaked diplomatic cables revealed candid and unflattering assessments UK Ambassador Kim Darroch made regarding Trump and his administration since 2017, including calling Trump's presidency "diplomatically clumsy and inept" and stating that the president "radiates insecurity," along with suggesting that unproven claims of Trump and his son-in-law Jared Kushner being indebted "to shady Russian moneymen" could "not be ruled out".

 Trump subsequently tweeted that Darroch was "not liked or well thought of within the US" and that "we will no longer deal with him" and showed dismay at Prime Minister Theresa May's support of Darroch amidst the diplomatic row.
 On July 10, Darroch tendered his resignation, writing that "the current situation is making it impossible for me to carry out my role as I would like".
 A spokesman for the prime minister said that it was an ambassador's job to provide "an honest and unvarnished view" of the U.S. administration.
 Darroch did not leave his post until 2020.

-In July 2019, May was replaced by Boris Johnson.
+In July 2019, May was replaced by Boris Johnson, a populist politician, who built a close relationship with Trump.

+On November 18, 2019, Secretary Pompeo ratified a treaty with the UK signed in 2003 for the protection of the wreck of the RMS Titanic.
+UK Maritime Minister Nus Ghani said the UK would work with other North Atlantic countries, like Canada and France, to bring "even more protection" to Titanic.